 The bridge is at the end of its useful life and is beyond simple repair.
-Not replacing the bridge would mean restricting the weight of vehicles and closing lanes to carry out maintenance, resulting in considerable disruption in the long term.
+Not replacing the bridge would mean restricting the weight of vehicles and closing lanes to carry out maintenance, causing disruption in the future.

-We will replace it with a new bridge with wider carriageways, footways and verges, and taller parapets to protect cyclists and pedestrians.
-Work has begun and the whole project will be completed in 2017.
+We are replacing it with a new bridge with wider carriageways, footways and verges, and taller parapets to protect cyclists and pedestrians.

 At all times during the works we will ensure there is a safe route for pedestrians to cross the railway, on both sides of the bridge.

-We will keep night works to a minimum.
-Whenever possible, work will take place during the day between 08:00-18:00 Monday to Friday and 08:00-13:00 on Saturday.During the works we are using a range of measures to reduce noise, vibration and disruption, including:
+We will always do as many of the noisiest works as possible in the daytime shifts.During the works we are using a range of measures to reduce noise, vibration and disruption, including:

 We will also have recycling skips on site to ensure we recycle everything we can.